jonaprieto/specs/src/architecture/consensus/typhon/mempool.md

 Each Header contains:
 - a set of signed Worker Hashes, all signed by `P`'s validator
 - a hash referencing at most one Signed Quorum per Learner, all signed  by `P`
-- an *Availability Certificate* (we'll get to how those are made shortly) for the previous Header `P` issued Headers should be relatively small.
+- an *Availability Certificate* (we'll get to how those are made shortly) for the previous Header `P` issued.
+Headers should be relatively small.
 Each primary then sends the header to all the other primaries.